1. Resources

 Geolocation

 Geolocation technology pinpoints the user based on the IP address associated with the order.
-Comparing the user’s IP address against the information on-file with the issuer lets you verify whether the buyer placed the order from a reasonable location.
+Comparing the user’s IP address against the information on file with the issuer lets you verify the buyer’s location.

 Learn more about geolocation